wanxinjin/Pontryagin-Differentiable-Programming/README.md

 # Pontryagin-Differentiable-Programming
-Our optimized codes are coming soon.
+The optimized codes (both MATLAB and Python) are coming soon.

 If you ask for the current version of the codes, please contact me at wanxinjin@gmail.com or jin279@purdue.edu